 - ⅓ of the groceries we buy are wasted- Wow- so that's money that we could be saving and the way I look at it, besides wasting food, it's also wasting plastic, all that food that we buy is packaged and then when we don't eat the food- that plastic waste is a double whammy, OUCH.

 As a consumer, we don't want to see any nicks or bruising or we think a fruit and vegetable should have a very specific shape or size.
-I get it, people want the highest quality for the best value- But this concept over the years has set standards that have nothing to do with quality and because of that misconception almost half of the food grown cant be sold.
-We need to address this pronto.
+I get it, people want the highest quality food for the best value- But this concept over the years has set standards that have nothing to do with quality and because of this misconception almost half of the food grown cant be sold and it goes to waste, this is just unacceptable.

-How much do I even spend on grocery?
+How much do I even spend on grocery's?
 Well if I look up how much The USDA suggest food costs should be for individuals and families.
 The low budget plan for 4 people is $636 per month and for liberal spending $1268 is the amount for a family of 4.
-Hmm, I spent 1400 last month.
-That's my challenge- to buy local, organic, NON-gmo food and I don't want to waste any food and let's see how much I spend and save.
-I know I must waste a lot of money and food, even though I don't want to admit that, This challenge is not about rigid rules or perfection but it's a learning tool for me, changing my awareness and habits.
+Hmm, I spent 1400 last month and I don't trust USDA for putting enough Value on food but it's a way for me to see what some of the challenges are to buy local, organic, NON-gmo and hopefully by focusing on not wasting food will show savings.
+I know I must waste a lot of money and food, even though I don't want to admit that, this challenge is not about rigid rules or perfection but it's a learning tool for me, changing my awareness and habits.
 Wish me luck!
 I would love to here your experience or thoughts.

 First things first.